ben11norton/WEDE5020POE/README.md

 - the main theme for this project was is to have a sleek user friendly interface
 - for this I chose a glassmorphism theme which gives a modern look to the website without distracting the user from the main functionality
 - I employed this theme using my css classes named glassmorphismCard and glassmorphismSideBarCard
-- alongside the glassmorphismSideBarCard class for my side bar I used css psudo elements such as :hover and ::before to allow me to add some basic stling animations in order to capture more attention from the user towards the side bar
+- alongside the glassmorphismSideBarCard class for my side bar I used css psudo elements such as :hover and ::before to allow me to add some basic styling animations in order to capture more attention from the user towards the side bar
 - alongside the glassmorphism style I then used a liner gradient grey background to finsish off the modern look and feel of the website

 ## Choices for screen resposiveness: